MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

   - `[Topic <String>]`: The topic of the conversation.
 This property can be set when the conversation is created, but it cannot be updated.
 Returned by default.
   - `[UniqueSenders <String[]>]`: All the users that sent a message to this thread.
 Returned by default.

-TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject\[]>: The groups that a group is a member of, either directly and through nested membership.
+`TRANSITIVEMEMBEROF <IMicrosoftGraphDirectoryObject[]>`: The groups that a group is a member of, either directly and through nested membership.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject\[]>: The direct and transitive members of a group.
+`TRANSITIVEMEMBERS <IMicrosoftGraphDirectoryObject[]>`: The direct and transitive members of a group.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-## RELATED LINKS

 ## RELATED LINKS